esineyildiz/talk2dergipark/README.md

 - **Generation:** GPT-4o-mini with custom academic assistant prompt

 ### 3. **Bilingual Support**
+- **Struggles with retrieving the correct language in some papers, needs to be improved**
 - Automatic language detection and response in the query language
 - Optimized prompts for both Turkish and English academic content